grpc/proposal/L12-csharp-interceptors.md

 ## Background

 gRPC C# does not have an interceptor API.
 Functionality can be partially simulated on the client side by extending the `CallInvoker` class.
 However, this has some limitations in composition and the ability to decouple `CallInvoker` from each other.
-On the server side, similar or replacement functionality was basically non-existent.
+On the server side, similar or replacement functionality is effectively non-existent.

 ### Related Proposals: